ruskovweb/lazzy.ts/README.md

 So what is the difference?
 The result is the same, right?
 Why do we need this **lazzy.ts** library?

 The answer is very simple.
 Because it is **Lazy**.
-In the first example each function (map, filter and reduce) produce a new array or value, which means that we will iterate three times through each array.
-In this case we have the initial array and two newly created arrays (one from the 'map' function and one from the 'filter' function) and finally we well produce a new value with the 'reduce' function.
+In the first example each function (map, filter and reduce) produces a new array or value, which means that we will iterate through each array.
+In this case we have the initial array and two newly created arrays (one from the 'map' function and one from the 'filter' function) and finally we will produce a new value with the 'reduce' function.
 This is very expensive!
 Don't do this!
 You can do it better!

 With the **lazzy.ts** example we will iterate only once through the initial array and we will apply all operations for each value.
 This means that we will not produce new arrays.
-We will produce only the final result, which is 20 in this case.
+We will produce only the final result, which is 18 in this case.
 This is much better, right?

 So let's rewrite these two examples with 'for' loops to see what happens under the hood: